tallcomponents/content/guide/pdfkit/document-structure.md

 ## Pages

 The property Pages of class Document allows you to enumerate, remove and insert pages.
-Chapter <a href="actions">Actions</a> discusses pages in more detail.
+Chapter [Actions](actions) discusses pages in more detail.

 ## Fields